1988–89 Chicago Bulls season

 The 1988–89 Chicago Bulls season was the 23rd season for the Chicago Bulls in the National Basketball Association.

+Season summary

+Off-season

-The Bulls received the eleventh overall pick in the 1988 NBA draft, and selected center Will Perdue out of Vanderbilt University.
-During the off-season, the team acquired Bill Cartwright from the New York Knicks, then later on acquired three-point specialist Craig Hodges from the Phoenix Suns in December.
+The Bulls had the eleventh overall pick in the 1988 NBA draft, and selected center Will Perdue out of Vanderbilt University.
+During the off-season, the team acquired Bill Cartwright from the New York Knicks before draft day, and then later on acquired three-point specialist Craig Hodges from the Phoenix Suns in December.

+Regular season

-The Bulls struggled with a 6–8 start to the regular season, but later on held a 27–19 record at the All-Star break.
-Despite losing eight of their final ten games of the season, the team finished in fifth place in the Central Division with a 47–35 record, and earned the sixth seed in the Eastern Conference.
+With the addition of Cartwright, the Bulls struggled with a 6–8 start to the regular season, but played above .500 in winning percentage for the remainder of the season.
+The team posted a six-game winning streak in January, and later on held a 27–19 record at the All-Star break.
+The Bulls posted another six-game winning streak in March, but posted a six-game losing streak in April, while losing eight of their final ten games of the season.
+The Bulls finished in fifth place in the Central Division with a 47–35 record, earned the sixth seed in the Eastern Conference, and qualified for the NBA playoffs for the fifth consecutive year.

 Michael Jordan led the league in scoring averaging 32.5 points, 8.0 rebounds, 8.0 assists and 2.9 steals per game, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team.
 In addition, second-year forward Scottie Pippen showed improvement, replacing Brad Sellers as the team's starting small forward during the regular season, and averaging 14.4 points, 6.1 rebounds and 1.9 steals per game, while Cartwright provided the team with 12.4 points and 6.7 rebounds per game, and second-year forward Horace Grant provided with 12.0 points and 8.6 rebounds per game.
-Meanwhile, Hodges contributed 10.0 points per game in 49 games with the Bulls after the trade, Sam Vincent provided with 9.4 points and 4.8 assists per game, John Paxson contributed 7.3 points and 3.9 assists per game, and Sellers contributed 6.9 points per game.
+Meanwhile, Hodges contributed 10.0 points per game in 49 games after the trade, Sam Vincent provided with 9.4 points and 4.8 assists per game, John Paxson contributed 7.3 points and 3.9 assists per game, Sellers contributed 6.9 points per game, and Dave Corzine averaged 5.9 points and 3.9 rebounds per game.

-During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Jordan was selected for the 1989 NBA All-Star Game, as a member of the Eastern Conference All-Star team; Jordan scored 28 points along with 5 steals, despite the Eastern Conference losing to the Western Conference, 143–134.
+During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Jordan was selected for the 1989 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+Jordan scored 28 points along with 5 steals, despite the Eastern Conference losing to the Western Conference, 143–134.
 Meanwhile, Hodges participated in the NBA Three-Point Shootout for the fourth consecutive year.
-Jordan also finished in second place in Most Valuable Player voting behind Magic Johnson of the Los Angeles Lakers, and finished in fifth place in Defensive Player of the Year voting, while Pippen finished tied in seventh place in Most Improved Player voting.
+Jordan finished in second place in Most Valuable Player voting, behind Magic Johnson of the Los Angeles Lakers, and also finished in fifth place in Defensive Player of the Year voting, while Pippen finished tied in seventh place in Most Improved Player voting.

-In the Eastern Conference First Round of the 1989 NBA playoffs, the Bulls defeated the heavily favored, and 3rd-seeded Cleveland Cavaliers in five games, and the heavily favored, and 2nd-seeded New York Knicks in six games in the Eastern Conference Semi-finals.
-However, they would lose to the heavily favored, and top-seeded Detroit Pistons four games to two in the Eastern Conference Finals.
-The Pistons would reach the NBA Finals for the second consecutive year, and defeat the 2-time defending NBA champion Los Angeles Lakers in four straight games, winning their first ever NBA championship.
+The Bulls finished fourth in the NBA in home-game attendance, with an attendance of 736,962 at the Chicago Stadium during the regular season.